-The Task Manager is a built-in Windows Utility that provides information about processes and applications running on your system and gives the statistics about memory and CPU usage.
+The Task Manager is a built-in Windows utility that provides information about processes and applications running on your system and gives statistics about memory and CPU usage.
 It is also used for ending and changing the priority of processes.
 However, several users want to turn off Task Manager for the standard accounts that are set up for kids, family, and co-workers to prevent them from using it.

 Task Manager for Standard User

-Disabling Task Manager from Registry Editor
+Disabling Task Manager through the Registry Editor

 We can disable the Task Manager for a specific user by opening the registry editor as an administrator in that standard account.
 You need to find the user SID and then change the settings for that specific SID.
 This will turn off the Task Manager only for that specific standard account and not others.